kezekwem/macy1-gc3260-lab06/README.md

 ### Option 3: GitHub Codespaces (Zero-setup Cloud Environment)

 1. Open the repository in GitHub and click **Code → Create codespace on main**.
-2. The Codespace boots with the `.devcontainer` we ship, installing Python 3.11, Jupyter, dbt, and CLI helpers automatically.
+2. The Codespace boots with the `.devcontainer` we ship.
+It builds on the official Python devcontainer image, installs the required database client libraries, and provisions a project-specific virtual environment automatically.
 3. Once the machine is ready, start Jupyter with `jupyter lab main_plain_sql.ipynb` (or open the notebook directly in VS Code for the Web) and run cells as usual.
 4. To execute the Python runners instead, use the integrated terminal: